 I recently came across a poorly argued piece in The Huffington Post’s religion section entitled, “The Three Mistakes Atheists Make.”
 Yes, it is easy for a professional philosopher to find fault with a philosophical piece written by a non-professional, but this article was so poorly reasoned and so rife with fallacies of informal logic that I felt obliged to critique it.
 Certainly those predisposed to accepting the article’s premises will find it comforting, but any critical thinker, including those sympathetic with the Rabbi’s views, would find it woefully inadequate.

-Rabbi Eric H. Yoffie basis his critique on a brief interview of Philip Kitcher about his forthcoming book, Life After Faith: The Case for Secular Humanism.
-The interview was conducted for the New York Times by Professor Gary Gutting, a Catholic philosopher at the University of Notre Dame.
+Rabbi Eric H. Yoffie bases his critique on a brief interview of Philip Kitcher about his forthcoming book, Life After Faith: The Case for Secular Humanism.
+The interview was conducted for the New York Times by Professor Gary Gutting, a philosopher at the University of Notre Dame.
 So while the book is not yet out, and Rabbi Yoffie has not yet read it, he dismisses it based on one brief interview.
 (I briefly summarized and commented on the Kitcher-Gutting interview in a previous post.)

 Now Philip Kitcher is the John Dewey Professor of Philosophy at Columbia University and one of the most notable and respected living philosophers.
 Thus it is unlikely that the Rabbi’s brief remarks refute the thorough, subtle, and sophisticated argument of a book which he has not read.
 Moreover, deeper thinkers than Rabbi Yoffie who have actually read the book have responded differently.
 To his credit Professor Gutting, who one suspects would not be sympathetic to an atheistic argument, says: “This is the most philosophically sophisticated and rigorous defense of atheism in the contemporary literature.
 Life After Faith provides an informed and responsible statement of the secular humanist viewpoint.”